Soapbox Science Oxford - 2018

 Look out for bat simulators, tea bags or giant pictures of volcanoes.
 Or simply hear them talk about what fascinates them, and why they think they have the most fantastic job in the world!

 Dr Roslin Adamson: One mutant protein, two devastating diseases.
 Can we cure them both?
-University of Oxford
+University of Oxford.
+Read her blog here

 Dr Nicola Bailey: Dr Robot; the future of surgery?
-Lecturer, University of Bath
+Lecturer, University of Bath.
+Read her blog here

 Ms Jacqueline Gill: The Antibiotic Apocalypse: How Bacteria Become Antibiotic Resistant and Why We Aren’t Finding New Antibiotics.
-DPhil Candidate, University of Oxford
+DPhil Candidate, University of Oxford.
+Read her blog here

 Prof Anna Nekaris: How social media is killing the world's only venomous primates?
 Oxford Brookes University

 Dr Hayley Mountford: The Science of Superpowers.
-Oxford Brookes University
+Oxford Brookes University.
+Listen to her radio interview here (From 1:08)

-Miss Rebecca Raper: Ethics of AI.
+Miss Rebecca Raper: Robots with Conscience.
 PhD student, Oxford Brookes University

 Soapbox Science Oxford is organised by Carlyn Samuel (Interdisciplinary centre of of Conservation Science at the University of Oxford) Ravinder Kander (department of Biological and Medicinal Sciences, Oxford Brookes University) and dong Liu Department of Materials, University of Oxford)